Chronic health conditions in old age can impact your quality of sleep

 Getting shut-eye has a myriad of health benefits for your body and mental health.

-Good sleep is directly linked to memory and data retention, and can affect your level of concentration through the day.
+Good sleep is directly linked to memory and data retention, and can affect your level of concentration throughout the day.

 If you don’t get enough sleep, it can be difficult for your body to repair any cell damage overnight and doesn’t give your immune system a rest.